razorUX/razorux-js-utils/readme.md

 		onError = ()=>{
 			// Optional.
 			// Will be passed every exception captured from `fn`

-			// You can return `true` to break out of the retry block early },
+			// You can return `true` to break out of the retry block early
+			// If you do so, `retry` will throw the error instead of retrying },